Choupatate/CAA-RSS/README.md

 2. **Subsequent Runs:**
    - Fetches the latest entries again.
    - Compares them with `previous_entries.json`.
-   - If new entries are found, notifications are sent.
+   - If new entries are found, they are logged in the **GitHub Actions output**.

 ---